 - A coming geometric explosion in the price of cryptocurrency?

 In Part 1, we surveyed the exciting but confusing speculative boom phase of cryptocurrencies.
-Here in Part 2, we will contextualize this mad swirl by running it through two filters: scarcity and utility.
+In Part 2, we attempt to contextualize this mad swirl by running it through two filters: scarcity and utility.

 What’s Scarce?
 Scarcity Creates Value

 Regardless of one’s economic ideology or system, scarcity creates value and abundance destroys value.
 When we say supply and demand, we’re really talking about scarcity and abundance and the rise or fall of demand for the commodity, good or service.

 In classical economic theory, scarcity is met with substitution: ground beef too expensive due to relative scarcity?
 Buy ground turkey instead.

 But this model has weaknesses.
 There aren’t always substitutes, or the substitutes are more expensive or problematic than what is now scarce.
 Consider wild fisheries: as they are depleted (i.e. the ecology of the seas are disrupted/destroyed), the economists’ substitute is farmed fish.